-Want to submit to the 2019 issue of The Finger?
+Want to submit to the 2020 issue of FLJ?

-The deadline for submitting work to be considered in the 2019 publication is April 15th.
+The deadline for submitting work to be considered in the 2020 publication is March 1, 2020.
 We will notify you of your submission’s status within a couple months after the deadline.
 Not only will we let you know whether or not your work will be published, but in a spirit of artistic comradery, we will offer feedback and encouragement.
 We hope you will consider that less than 10% of the submissions we receive are selected for publication, so if we have to make the difficult decision to decline your work at this time, we hope that you will try again next year.
-Here, at The Finger, we value the evolution of the writer and artist, as well as the ever-changing landscape of our muses, and we are more than happy to revisit submissions with fresh eyes and new direction.
+Here, at FLJ, we value the evolution of the writer and artist, as well as the ever-changing landscape of our muses, and we are more than happy to revisit submissions with fresh eyes and new direction.

 We are looking for intriguing fiction, provoking poetry, absorbing nonfiction, alluring art and photography, edgy indie comic strips, or any other cross-genre combination you might have concocted.
 Bottom line: we want the uniqueness of your art to match the uniqueness of your fingerprints.